Skip to main content

 For world-building, he drops neologisms left and right, and hard ones at that—few enough American readers will be familiar with the starting premise of “Arsène Lupin in spaaaace!” (probably more are familiar with the anime Lupin The Third these days), but his expectations go far beyond that: the ideal reader of the trilogy is not merely one familiar with the Prisoner’s Dilemma but also with the bizarre zero-determinant PD strategies discovered ~2008, and not just with such basic physics as quantum entanglement or applications like quantum dots, but exotic applications to quantum auctions & game theory (including Prisoner’s Dilemma) & pseudo-telepathy (yes, those are things), and it would definitely be helpful if that reader happened to also be familiar with Eliezer Yudkowsky’s c.
 2000s writings on “Coherent Extrapolated Volition”, with a dash of Nikolai Fyodorovich Fyodorov’s Russian Cosmism for seasoning (although only a dash2).

-This leads to an irony: I noted while reading Masamune Shirow’s Ghost in the Shell cyberpunk manga that almost everything technical in the GitS manga turned out to be nonsense despite Shirow’s pretensions to in-depth research & meticulous attention to detail in his self-congratulatory author notes; while in QT, most technical things sound like cyberpunk nonsense (and Hannu doesn’t defend them), but are actually real and just so arcane you haven’t heard of them.
+This leads to an irony: I noted while reading Masamune Shirow’s Ghost in the Shell cyberpunk manga that almost everything technical in the GitS manga turned out to be nonsense, despite Shirow’s defensive pretensions to in-depth research & meticulous attention to detail in his self-congratulatory author notes; while in QT, most technical things sound like cyberpunk nonsense (and Hannu doesn’t defend them), but are actually real, and just so arcane even you haven’t heard of them.

-For example, some readers accuse Hannu of relying on FTL communication via quantum entanglement, which is bad physics; but Hannu does not!
-If they had read more closely (similar to the standard reader failure to understand the physics of “Story of Your Life”), they would have noticed that at no point is there communication faster-than-light, only coordination faster-than-light—‘spooky action at a distance’3 He is instead employing advanced forms of quantum entanglement which enable things like secret auctions or for coordinated strategies of game-playing.
+For example, some readers accuse Hannu of relying on FTL communication via quantum entanglement, which is indeed bad pop physics; but Hannu does not do that at all!
+If they had read more closely (similar to the standard reader failure to understand the physics of “Story of Your Life”), they would have noticed that at no point is there communication faster-than-light, only coordination faster-than-light—‘spooky action at a distance’3 Which is not the same.
+He is instead employing advanced forms of quantum entanglement, which enable things like secret auctions or for coordinated strategies of game-playing.
 He explains briefly that the zoku use quantum entanglement in these ways, but a reader could easily miss that, given all the other things they are trying to understand and how common ‘quantum woo’ is.4

 So, in such hard SF, if we do not handwave some sort of magical DRM for AIs, we face serious world-building problems with AIs and mind uploading: assuming we can understand the entities at all5, how do we tell meaningful stories about the entities in that world?
 In a world where minds can be copied & forked indefinitely over time, how do you maintain personal identity—not necessarily in any philosophical sense, but simply pragmatically, as a security matter?
 Cryptographic keys can be copied, quantum keys can be stolen, memorized passwords extracted, trusted hardware cracked, and so on.